 Walter Russell Mead is a Distinguished Fellow at Hudson Institute, the James Clarke Chace Professor of Foreign Affairs and Humanities at Bard College, and the Global View Columnist at The Wall Street Journal.
 From 1997 to 2010, Mr. Mead was a fellow at the Council on Foreign Relations, serving as the Henry A. Kissinger Senior Fellow for U.S. Foreign Policy from 2003 until his departure.

 His book, Special Providence: American Foreign Policy and How It Changed the World (Alfred A. Knopf, 2004), was widely hailed by reviewers, historians, and diplomats as an important study that will change the way Americans and others think about American foreign policy.
 Among several honors and prizes, Special Providence received the Lionel Gelber Award for best book in English on international relations in 2002.
 In 2012, the Foreign Policy Research Institute awarded him its Benjamin Franklin Prize for his work in the field of American foreign policy.

 Mr. Mead’s most recent book, God and Gold: Britain, America and the Making of the Modern World (Alfred A. Knopf, 2007), is a major study of 400 years of conflict between Anglophone powers and rivals ranging from absolute monarchies like Spain and France through Communist and Fascist enemies in the twentieth century to al-Qaeda today.
 The Washington Post and the Economist listed it as one of the best books of the year.

-Mr. Mead writes regular essays at the website of the American Interest on a wide variety of subjects ranging from international affairs to religion, politics, culture, education and the media.
-He is a regular columnist at The Wall Street Journal, and has contributed to a wide variety of leading American journals ranging from Mother Jones to GQ.
+Mr. Mead writes on a wide variety of subjects ranging from international affairs to religion, politics, culture, education and the media.
+He has contributed to a wide variety of leading American journals ranging from Mother Jones to GQ.
 He serves as a regular reviewer of books for Foreign Affairs and frequently appears on national and international radio and television programs.
-His next book, The Arc of A Covenant: The United States, Israel, and the Fate of the Jewish People will be published by Knopf later this year.
+His next book, The Arc of A Covenant: The United States, Israel, and the Fate of the Jewish People will be published by Knopf in 2021.